iomeone/Fun-Scheme-Compiler/README.md

 The following 5 runtime errors have been identified and fixed with properly raised exceptions:

 1. Division by zero.

     Originally, any primitive division by 0 caused execution of the binary to hang and eventually timeout.
-    This issue was fixed by throwing a run-time error throughs assuring that the parameter `b` of
+    This issue was fixed by throwing a run-time error through assuring that the parameter `b` of

     ```c++
     u64 prim__47(u64 a, u64 b)